erinlkolp/liquibase-percona-mysql-docker-demo/README.md

-# erinlkolp / liquibase-docker-demo
+# erinlkolp / liquibase-percona-mysql-docker-demo

 ![](https://miro.medium.com/max/491/1*fwQrAHSeYhoQ1xaAjX5sTQ.jpeg)

-A **template** for CI/CD using Liquibase, Docker, and Jenkins.
+A **template** for CI/CD using Liquibase, Docker, and GitHub Actions for Continuous Integration and Deployment.

 ### To build this, type:
 ```